ammarsabircheema/computing_tutorials/Spacy_and_Markovify_tutorial/Readme.md

 # Tutorial for spacy installation
 In this tutorial we are going to show how to install spacy.
 So first of all what is spaCyy? spaCy is an open-source software library for advanced natural language processing, written in the programming languages Python and Cython.
-For more information about spaCy usage and other features have a look [here] (https://spacy.io/usage/spacy-101).
+For more information about spaCy usage and other features have a look [here](https://spacy.io/usage/spacy-101).
 Natural language processing (NLP) is a subfield of linguistics, computer science, information engineering, and artificial intelligence concerned with the interactions between computers and human (natural) languages, in particular how to program computers to process and analyze large amounts of natural language data.

 So lets move onto spaCy installation.
 We will install spaCy using Anaconda.
 For easily installing python packages on windows install [Anaconda](https://www.anaconda.com/distribution/).
 Keep in mind that this link is has both 64 bit and 32 bit distributions of Anaconda you should choose which suits your system.
-Here is a very [cool guide] (https://problemsolvingwithpython.com/01-Orientation/01.03-Installing-Anaconda-on-Windows/) for installing Anaconda for with recommended options that will be used for this tutorial.
+Here is a very [cool guide](https://problemsolvingwithpython.com/01-Orientation/01.03-Installing-Anaconda-on-Windows/) for installing Anaconda for with recommended options that will be used for this tutorial.
 After you install Anaconda write Anaconda in the search button of windows and click on Anaconda prompt as shown below:

 Screen1